openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ### Implementation Details/Notes/Constraints

-Since UWM and PM are part of Openshift Core, we would like to avoid increasing the complexity and introducing potential bugs for customers using those monitoring stacks.
+Since UWM and PM are part of Openshift Core, we would like to avoid increasing the complexity and introducing potential bugs for customers by extending those monitoring stacks.
 Because of this, we propose developing a new stack that will be able to support the managed service use-case while staying compatible with upcoming use-cases such as Hypershift or [KCP](https://github.com/kcp-dev/kcp).

 #### Overview

-We propose developing a new open-source operator with a working name, “MonitoringStack Operator” (official name proposals are welcome!) that manages a `MonitoringStack` CRD, which can be used to deploy an independent, prometheus-based stack for each managed service.
+We propose developing a new open-source operator with a working name, “MonitoringStack Operator” (official name proposals are welcome!) that manages a `MonitoringStack` CRD and can be used to deploy an independent, prometheus-based stack for each managed service.
 The operator will be installed into its own namespace and will watch `MonitoringStack` resources in the entire cluster.
 Alongside itself, the operator will deploy two other operators:

 * A Prometheus Operator in order to take advantage of the Prometheus management functionality already present in PO.
 An Alertmanager instance for managing alert routing will also be provisioned in the same namespace.
 * A [Grafana Operator](https://operatorhub.io/operator/grafana-operator)

-Once `MonitoringStack` has been created, the operator will deploy the appropriate resources in the `MonitoringStackOperaornamespace` based on how the stack is configured.
+Once a `MonitoringStack` has been created, the operator will deploy the appropriate resources in the `MonitoringStackOperor`'s namespace based on how the stack is configured.
 In a simple case, this might be:

 * a Prometheus CR
 * a Grafana CR and a Grafana Data Source CR